bdring/Grbl_Esp32/README.md

 The code should be compiled using the latest Arduino IDE.
 [Follow instructions here](https://github.com/espressif/arduino-esp32) on how to setup ESP32 in the IDE.
 The choice was made to use the Arduino IDE over the ESP-IDF to make the code a little more accessible to novices trying to compile the code.

-I use the NodeMCU 32S version of the ESP32.
+I use the ESP32 Dev Module version of the ESP32.
 I suggest starting with that if you don't have hardware yet.

 For basic instructions on using Grbl use the [gnea/grbl wiki](https://github.com/gnea/grbl/wiki).
 That is the Arduino version of Grbl, so keep that in mind regarding hardware setup.
 If you have questions ask via the GitHub issue system for this project.